 Exercise and Wellness

-You hear it from childhood that exercise is important for the body.
-Now that you have an impending surgery, it becomes imperative to exercise in whatever ways possible- yoga, walk, swimming, or anything specific recommended by the orthopedic.
+You hear from childhood that exercise is important for the body.
+Now that you have an impending surgery, it becomes imperative to exercise in whatever ways possible- yoga, walking, swimming, or anything specific recommended by the orthopedic.

 Avoid the Don’ts